The Top 10 Valuable Facebook Statistics – Q2 2021

-- 1.62 billion people on average log onto Facebook daily and are considered daily active users (Facebook DAU) for September 2019.
-This represents a 9 percent increase year over year (Source: Facebook 10/30/19).
+- 1.73 billion people on average log onto Facebook daily and are considered daily active users (Facebook DAU) for March 31 2020.
+This represents a 10 percent increase year-over-year.
+This compares to 1.66 billion DAU for December 2019.
+(Source: Facebook 04/29/2020).
+Sixty-six percent of Facebook’s audience would be considered Daily Active Users (DAU) versus Monthly Active Users (MAU).
 The Implication: A huge and vastly growing number of Facebook users are active and consistent in their visits to the site, making them a promising audience for your marketing efforts.

 - There are 1.74 billion mobile active users (Mobile Facebook MAU) for December 2016 which is an increase of 21% year-over-year (Source: Facebook as of 02/01/17).